Oklahoma beats Texas, repeats as softball national champs - WHIZ News

 “These are the moments that I’ll remember forever,” she said.
 “I’m just happy to be going out top and to just know that all the hard work we put in paid off.”

-The Sooners (59-3) claimed the best-of-three series against their Big 12 rival 2-0 after winning Game 1 16-1 on Wednesday.
+The Sooners (59-3) claimed the best-of-three series against their Big 12 rival 2-0 after winning Game 1 on Wednesday 16-1 with a record six home runs.
 It was Oklahoma’s sixth overall national championship and fifth in the past nine World Series.

 Alo hit a hard single in her final at-bat in the sixth inning and later scored.
 In the seventh, she stepped in to play left field and caught two fly balls for outs before leaving the game to a standing ovation.